 Department of Molecular biophysics

-Laboratory of Molecular Biophysics has been established in April 2012 based on the research group headed by Prof. P. Belan at the Department of General Physiology of the Nervous System.
-Regulation of intracellular cytoplasmic Ca2+ concentration and Ca2+ signalling in different types of excitable cells as well as modulation of synaptic transmission in norm and pathology are the main subject of our research during recent years.
+Department of Molecular Biophysics has been established in April 2017 based on the Laboratory of Molecular Biophysics headed by Prof. P. Belan in the Department of General Physiology of the Nervous System.
+Ca2+ signalling in different types of excitable cells as well as regulation of synaptic transmission in norm and pathology are the main subjects of our research during recent years.
 Acutely isolated and primary cultured neurons as well as slices and ex vivo intact spinal cord preparation have been used in the experiments.
 Mainly, optical (digital imaging and confocal microscopy), conventional electrophysiological (microelectrodes, iontophoresis, patch clamp), genetic (transfection, infection, site-specific mutagenesis) and mathematical (simulation, statistics) methods and approaches have been employed in our studies.

 Signalling of neuronal Ca2+ sensor proteins